mmastouri/RTC/README.md

 * RTC with LSE
 * Battery with monitoring in the VBAT
-* allow to set time and display button with one Button
+* allow to set time and VBAT with one Button

 # Hardware